Here is a collection of spells!

 a screenshot of a visual debugging screen from unity, lots of colorored rectangles and some hexagons.

-Five W and one H is a method for establishing context.
+Five ws and one h is a method for establishing context.

 MoSCoW